Friday, 1 June 2012

 Flour a work surface and pour out the dough

 Sprinkle with flour, fold and turn, sprinkle with more flour.
-Do this 3 or 4 times until it becomes less sticky.
+Do this 3 or 4

-No need to roll out this dough, simple press down until about 1.5 inches high.
+No need to roll out this dough, simple press down until about 1.5

-Using a cookie cutter cut out the scones and place on a baking tray.
-This recipe makes about 9 or 10 Scones.
+Using a cookie cutter cut out the scones and place on a

-**Top Tip - Dip your cookie cutter in flour before making each cut.
-This stops it sticking as much**
+**Top Tip – Dip your cookie cutter in flour before making each cut.
+This stops

 Leave some space between each scone as they do expand slightly.

 Brush the top of each scone with a little beaten egg.
-This makes them a nice golden brown.
+This

 Try not to get any egg on the sides of the scones as this will stop them rising.